 The Department for Work and Pensions have postponed all medical assessments for Universal Credit, Employment and Support Allowance (ESA), Personal Independent Payment (PIP) and Industrial Injuries Disablement Benefit (IIDB) and there is no announcement on when these will restart.

-Anyone who makes a new claim or is due an assessment will be contacted, if necessary, to discuss next steps.
+Anyone who makes a new claim or is due an assessment will be contacted, if necessary, to discuss the next steps.
 This could involve either telephone or paper-based assessments.

 DWP will shortly be writing out to some PIP and Disability Living Allowance (DLA) claimants asking them to complete paperwork to resume their reviews, reassessments and renewals.
 For PIP cases where paperwork has already been returned, claimants may be contacted by one of their Assessment Providers.